-1992 Convention, a n the application of the appropriate provisions of the , administrations bind themselves to take the necessary prohibit and prevent: 1993 a) the unauthorized interception of radiocommunica- tions not intended for the general use of the public; 1994 b) the divulgence of the contents, simple disclosure of the existence, publication or any use whatever, without authorization of information of any nature whatever obtained by the interception of the radio- communications mentioned in No. 1993.
-1995 to 2019 NOT allocated 1.
+1992 In the application of the appropriate provisions of the Convention, administrations bind themselves to take the necessary measures to prohibit and prevent: 1993 a ) the unauthorized interception of radiocommunica- tions not intended for the general use of the public; 1994 b) the divulgence of the contents, simple disclosure of the existence, publication or any use whatever, without authorization of information of any nature whatever obtained by the interception of the radio- communications mentioned in No. 1993.
+1995 to NOT allocated